 3D AOI connectivity is exceptionally important, but what about inspection quality?

-3D automated optical inspection (AOI) systems have become a critical component of production lines in electronics manufacturing Smart Factories as the hubs for quality control, giving valuable feedback to the production machines.
+3D automatic optical inspection systems (AOI) have become a critical component of production lines in electronics manufacturing Smart Factories as the hubs for quality control, giving valuable feedback to the production machines.
 But Smart Factories with AOI can only work if the AOI results are reliable…

-Being such important hubs, 3D AOI’s need increased focus on their technical capabilities.
-As the industry agrees that the technical specifications of an AOI system do not explain its capabilities, for prospective buyers it is probably the most difficult equipment to choose.
-Typically, evaluation engineers need to base their choices on just a few hours of system assessment.
+Being such important hubs, 3D automatic optical inspection systems need increased focus on their technical capabilities.
+As the industry agrees that the technical specifications of an AOI system do not explain its capabilities, for prospective buyers it is probably the most difficult SMT equipment to choose.
+Typically, evaluation engineers need to base their choices on just a few hours of AOI system assessment.
 Depending on how thorough an evaluation is, most decisions end up being based on emotions and what others are using.
-This results in new, technologically advanced solutions not getting the attention they deserve.
+This results in new, technologically advanced AOI solutions not getting the attention they deserve.

 Established in 1997 and now with over 8,000 worldwide installations, Mek (Marantz Electronics Ltd.), is a well known manufacturer of AOI and SPI systems who continues to invest in innovation, research and development.
 In the headquarters in Japan, a large engineering team concentrates on developing the connectivity capabilities of the system, but a still larger team is working on improving inspection.

 The latest addition to the wide range of products is the Mek ISO-Spector M1 full 3D AOI with Artificial Intelligence.
-A true, full range, no compromises, fast to program 3D AOI system.
-The Mek ISO-Spector M1 took several years to develop and is designed using the very latest that modern technology has to offer in terms of both hardware and software.
-The result is a self-learning, high specification, high accuracy system that is easy to program with programmer independent inspection results.
-The fact that it is self-learning with Artificial Intelligence is what makes this unit particularly special.
+A true, full range, no compromises, fast to program 3D Automatic Optical Inspection system, the Mek ISO-Spector M1 took several years to develop and is designed using the very latest that modern technology has to offer in terms of both hardware and software.
+The result is a self-learning, high specification, high accuracy AOI system that is easy to program with programmer independent inspection results.
+The fact that it is self-learning with Artificial Intelligence is what makes this system particularly special.